Draeger-Langendorf Funeral Home & Crematory

 In addition to her husband, Joan is preceded in death by her parents, Samuel and Stella Harrison, Sr., brother, Samuel R. “Bob” Harrison, Jr., son-in-law, Eric M. Gatzke; nephews, John H. Harrison, Anthony J. Domanico; great-nephews, John Domanico, Joseph Domanico; in-laws, James and Rose Domanico; brothers-in-law, Adam Domanico, Charles Domanico; sisters-in-law, Judy Harrison, Janie Sue Harrison, and Mary Domanico.

-A Mass of Christian Burial will be celebrated on Saturday, October 18, 2025 at St. Richard Catholic Church, 1509 Grand Avenue.
+A Mass of Christian Burial will be celebrated on Saturday, October 18, 2025, 11:00am, at St. Richard Catholic Church, 1509 Grand Avenue.
+The Vittoria Colonna Lodge service will take place just prior to the start of Mass.
 Family and friends will gather at 10:00 am to celebrate Joan’s remarkable life, rich with love and beauty.
 She will be laid to rest at Holy Cross Cemetery in Caledonia following the Mass.

 In Joan’s memory, let us reflect on the warmth and kindness she so generously shared with everyone around her.
 Joan Virginia Domanico will forever remain in our hearts, an enduring tapestry of love, creativity, and strength that will inspire all who knew her.